gemeofficial/gemeblog/blog/2025-06-21-how-to-eat-lychee-best-lychee-taste-guide/index.md

 How to eat lychee is a journey from tree to table.
 Start with fresh, fragrant fruits; experiment with snacks, drinks, and mains; and preserve extras to enjoy their summery lychee taste all year round.

-Whether you’re savouring them straight from the rind or sipping a lychee cocktail, this ancient fruit promises a uniquely sweet escape.
+Whether you're savouring them straight from the rind or sipping a lychee cocktail, this ancient fruit promises a uniquely sweet escape.

 *Pro tip: Grow your own!
-Dwarf varieties like "Emperor’s Treasure" thrive in pots, delivering homegrown sweetness.*
+Dwarf varieties like "Emperor's Treasure" thrive in pots, delivering homegrown sweetness.*

 ## Sources